Online MBA in Florida

 Business course prerequisites are also required, and if absent, foundational business courses will have to be taken.
 The program can be completed in 2 years or less.
 Application deadlines are June, October and March 1st.

-Florida MBA Career and Job Outlook
+Florida MBA Salary and Job Outlook

 Florida’s occupational employment shows a 42% improvement by 2022, according to statistics.
 The state should have about 23,400 jobs in that year as compared to the 16,460 openings in 2012.
 At that rate, Florida’s employment market is expected to be better than the nation’s.